 What is AFROTC?

 Air Force Reserve Officer Training Corps (AFROTC) is one of three commissioning programs in the United States Air Force.
 The mission of Air Force ROTC is to develop leaders of character for tomorrow’s Air Force and Space Force.
 The program exists on 145 college campuses and over 1000 affiliated cross-town schools around the nation.
 The program offers opportunities for young men and women to develop into responsible adults and develop vital skills applicable after graduation and beyond.
-The AFROTC curriculum, taught in Aerospace (AS) classes and Leadership Laboratory, stresses four main areas: leadership and management, professional knowledge, defense studies, and communication skills.
+The AFROTC curriculum, taught in Aerospace (AS) classes and Leadership Laboratory (LLAB), stresses four main areas: leadership and management, professional knowledge, defense studies, and communication skills.

 What can AFROTC offer me?